The adrenal glands are small but potent glands that sit on top of each kidney located in the middle of the back.

 Adrenocorticotropic hormone stimulation

-The best diagnostic tool to confirm adrenal insufficiency is the adrenocorticotropic hormone stimulation test.
+The adrenocorticotropic hormone stimulation test is the best diagnostic tool to confirm adrenal insufficiency.

-This test measures the level of cortisol in the blood before and after giving a patient an injection of synthetic adrenocorticotropic hormone.
+This test measures the cortisol level in the blood before and after giving a patient an injection of synthetic adrenocorticotropic hormone.

 The adrenocorticotropic hormone signals your adrenal glands to make cortisol.

-If the production of cortisol after the application of the hormone is limited or non-existent, the adrenal glands are damaged.
+If the production of cortisol after applying the hormone is limited or non-existent, the adrenal glands are damaged.

-Blood tests can measure blood levels of sodium, potassium, cortisol, thyroid hormone levels, adrenocorticotropic hormone, and antibodies associated with autoimmune Addison’s disease.
+Blood tests can measure sodium, potassium, cortisol, thyroid hormone levels, adrenocorticotropic hormone, and antibodies associated with autoimmune Addison’s disease.

 This test checks blood sugar and cortisol levels at various intervals after giving an insulin injection.